Is therapy important?

 Relational issues such as infidelity, conflict and poor communication

 Perinatal services refers to the time before, during or after birth birth, this support can be beneficial for mothers and families.
-Oshun Family Center can connect you with a Doula, Lactation Consultant or support groups to assist with your transition.
+Oshun Family Center can connect you with suppport services.
+Please send an email for inquiry.

 A Birth Doula is a trained professional who provides continuous physical, emotional and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible.